TheOlajide/Data-Analytics/README.md

 ### Recommendations
 Based on the analysis, the following recommendations are made:
-- America, Spain amd Canada are countries with the highest number of revenue generated.
-Netflix must always find a way to keep their business flourishing in the countries so as not to lose customers.
+- Netflix must always find a way to keep their business flourishing in the countries with high returns, so as not to lose customers.
 - Different strategies should be deployed to build dominance in the lower performing countries.
-For example, contents appealing to the culture and tradition of the countries should be introduced on Netflix platform
+For example, contents appealing to the culture and tradition of the countries should be introduced on Netflix platform, language support systems and overall improved user experience.
 -

 ### Limitations
 It is pertinent to note that this exploration was not carried out using netflix original dataset, hence it does not reflect the realistic performance of the company.